anasjelloule/Backend-App-keycloak/README.md

 ## 🎯 Overview

 This repository contains a Node.js backend API that serves as the central point of communication for your microfrontend architecture.
 It is built using **Express.js** and is protected by **Keycloak** for secure access.
+Keycloak is used not only for authentication but also to manage authorizations with a dedicated Keycloak client.

 ## 🛠️ Key Features

 - **🚀 Fast and Lightweight**: Built with **Express.js** for high performance and flexibility.
-- **🔐 Keycloak Authentication**: Centralized authentication and authorization using Keycloak to ensure secure API access.
+- **🔐 Keycloak Authentication & Authorization**: Centralized authentication and authorization using Keycloak to ensure secure API access.
 - **📡 RESTful API**: Provides a set of RESTful endpoints for interacting with the microfrontend applications.

 ## 🚀 Quick Start